 In 2016, to commemorate the 80th anniversary of Tarzan’s first win, the Boston Athletic Association (B.A.A.) and Harvard University invited Billy Mills (Oglala Lakota) to speak about his own path on the way to distance running legend.
 Though he came of age nearly 30 years after Tarzan, Billy also struggled to break through the world’s perceptions of him as “Indian”.
 Only after taking gold in one of the most exciting 10,000 Meter runs in Olympic history, did Billy feel validated as a citizen of the modern world.
 That victory has enabled him to inspire countless listeners to fight racial and cultural biases using education and sport as foundations for equality.

-As part of the celebration of Tarzan’s story, Wings was asked to bring representatives of the newest generations of Native distance running champions.
-At an evening of presentations and panel discussions featuring university professors, acclaimed authors, Indigenous runners from outside North America, relatives of other Native top-finishers at Boston and the Faithkeeper of the Turtle Clan of the Onondaga Nation, Oren Lyons, Wings runners made it known that the future of Native running is bright.
-The “Pursuit” program aims to continue the conversations, learning opportunties and inspiration felt by everyone involved in the 2016 celebration.
+As part of the celebration of Tarzan’s wins, Wings was asked to bring representatives of the newest generation of Native distance running champions.
+At an evening of presentations and panel discussions featuring university professors, acclaimed authors, Indigenous runners from outside North America, descendants of Native top-finishers at Boston and the Faithkeeper of the Turtle Clan of the Onondaga Nation, Oren Lyons, Wings runners made it known that the future of Native running remains bright.
+The “Pursuit” program aims to continue the conversations, learning opportunities and inspiration felt by everyone involved in the 2016 celebration.
 With any luck, it will help foster new role models for Indian Country and help those involved break free of any outsiders’ perceptions that might discourage them from pursuing greatness.